Saptha-me/Bindu/README.md

 ```

 That's it!
 Your local agent becomes a live, secure, discoverable service.
 [Learn more →](https://docs.getbindu.com/bindu/create-bindu-agent/overview)

+> **💡 Pro Tip:** Agents created with cookiecutter include GitHub Actions that automatically register your agent in the [Bindu Directory](https://bindus.directory) when you push to your repository.
+No manual registration needed!

 ### Option 2: Manual Setup